I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 - It was the occasional habit of Robert Maxwell to go up to the roof of his office building and urinate onto the ground below, where there might or might not be pedestrians.
 Any person untutored in the dark arts of psychiatry can figure out the mental processes involved in such an action.

 - One day a man was smoking in an elevator in Maxwell’s office building when the press baron got on.
 Although a smoker himself, Maxwell was offended and fired the man.
 He opened his wallet, gave him ₤250 severance, and sent him on his way.
 The bewildered courier making a delivery to Maxwell’s office must have marvelled at his good fortune.

 - Maxwell’s daughter Ghislaine was in a long-term romantic relationship with Jeffrey Epstein, the man who procured underage women for the sexual pleasure of his rich and powerful friends and himself.
-It’s alleged that Ghislaine Maxwell was involved in grooming Epstein’s victims; a charge she denies.
+In December 2021, she was convicted on charges of trafficking underage girls for sex.

 - “Robert Maxwell.”
 Jewish Virtual Library, undated.

 - “Maxwell's Empire: How It Grew, How It Fell -- A Special Report.”
 Roger Cohen, New York Times, December 20, 1991.